top of page

 The User Manual Your Relationship Is Missing

 Want to know what the most common issue is in relationships?
 We react to what we think our partner is thinking.
-There two important parts to that; the 'what you think they think' part, and the 'reacting' part.
+There are two important parts to that: the 'what you think they think' part, and the 'reacting' part.
 React, Protect, Defend Every relationship is two people navigating their fears and needs together.
 You've got your stuff, they've got theirs, and somehow you're supposed to make it work.
-Under the surface our fears show up in weird ways – maybe you're terrified of bei
+Under the surface, our fears show up in weird ways – maybe you're terrified

 Most couples walk into a therapist's office when a crisis is at hand...
 When years of resentment have calcified into contempt.
 When the thought of one more argument feels unbearable.
 Or perhaps it's the "last chance" before calling it quits.
 But...
 What if we treated our relationships like we treat our cars?
 You don't wait until your car completely breaks down on the highway before taking it to a mechanic, right?
 You get regular oil changes, tyre rotations, and tune-ups.
 You